ajaxorg/ace/Readme.md

 Also check out the sample code for the kitchen sink [demo app](https://github.com/ajaxorg/ace/blob/master/demo/kitchen-sink/demo.js).

-If you still need help, feel free to drop a mail on the [ace mailing list](http://groups.google.com/group/ace-discuss), or at `irc.freenode.net#ace`.
+If you still need help, feel free to drop a mail on the [ace mailing list](http://groups.google.com/group/ace-discuss), or at `irc.libera.chat#ace`.

 Running Ace
 -----------